mauserzjeh/pingo/README.md

 | Gzip                 | Turns on the gzip processing of the response                                        |
 | OverWriteHeaders     | Headers set in the request will overwrite existing client headers                   |
 | OverWriteQueryParams | Query parameters set in the request will overwrite existing client query parameters |
-| CustomError          | Tries to unmarshal error response into a custom object
+| CustomError          | Tries to unmarshal error response into a custom object.
+Unless the response object was created with a custom handler function, because then it is the developer's responsibility to handle all possible responses for that particular request

 ## Error handling

+The following examples are only true if the response object was NOT created with a custom handler function.
+Otherwise it is the developer's responsibility to handle all possible responses for that particular request.
+Other errors are still returned.

 ```go
 // Make request
 err := client.Request(req, res)